clausand82-dev/world-spil/README.md

 - active recipes added
 - animal can now be slaughtered to yield one time yield
 - animal no longer yield slaughter resources like rawmeat, hide and so on
+- animal you have any more of, won't show an own status

 TO-DO IN SAME BRANCH
 - buff system